AnkithaC46/Face-Sketch-Construction-and-Recognition-for-Forensic/README.md

 - **Better Matching Algorithm**: Use CNN-based deep learning models for improved accuracy.
 - **Cloud Deployment**: Deploy the project on AWS/GCP for wider accessibility.

+## Research Paper
+You can read the full technical paper related to this project here: [Technical Paper Link](https://ijsrem.com/download/face-sketch-construction-and-recognition-for-forensic/)

 ## Contributing
 Feel free to fork this repository and submit pull requests with improvements!